 At a high level, it follows three steps:

-1. Lexer – converts text into tokens.
+- Lexer – converts text into tokens.

-2. Parser – transforms tokens into an Abstract Syntax Tree (AST).
+- Parser – transforms tokens into an Abstract Syntax Tree (AST).

-3. Evaluator – evaluates the AST (essentially running your program).
+- Evaluator – evaluates the AST (essentially running your program).

-For example, consider the simple loop:
+For example, consider this simple loop:

 ,0 = i let